drowe67/codec2-dev/README_data.md

 # Introduction

 FreeDV can be used to send data over radio channels.
-Two APis are support:
+Two APis are supported:
 + VHF packet data channel which uses Ethernet style framing.
 + Raw frames of modem data